 Special Parking NeedsMembers of the College Community who require special parking for medical reasons are encouraged to apply to City Hall for a temporary handicapped permit, which will entitle them to handicapped parking for a limited time.

-Should classes be canceled due to emergency weather conditions, information will be posted on CNR.edu.
-The following radio and television stations will also be notified:
+Should classes be canceled due to emergency weather conditions, the following media outlets will also be notified:

 The Safety/Security Office consists of two separate units — the Front Office and the Communications Unit.